The Poor Bride: Reception

 On March 20, 1852, Aleksey Pisemsky wrote to Ostrovsky: "I've read the comedy of yours with the greatest of pleasure and found it not just equal but even superior to It's a Family Affair-We'll Settle It Ourselves.
 Its humour is more subtle and soulful while the characters are so vivid they even visit me in dreams."

 Ivan Turgenev opined that the play failed to meet the expectations which were too high after the Family Affair, but found "its general colour very true" and "the second act beautiful from the first word to the last."
 In 1879, re-issuing his article, Turgenev revised his initial assessment and called the play "one of this dramatist's best".
 Nikolai Chernyshevsky found the play "very good" even if lacking "the sense of revelation" which had been brought by the Family Affair.

-The comprehensive analysis of the play was provided by Nikolai Dobrolyubov in his 1859 essay.
+A socio-political analysis of the play was provided by Nikolai Dobrolyubov in his 1859 essay.
 Having described in full the difficult situation Marya Andreyevna, the "poor bride", found herself in, the critic poised the question: "What this hapless creature suffers all these insults for, what keeps her in this mire?" - and gave the answer: "It is obvious, what: she is a poor bride, she has nothing to do other than sit there waiting or go seeking for the right kind of fiancée...
 Modern liberals scorn this, but one would like to know - what is there left in our society to do for a young girl who fails to marry?"
 According to Dobrolyubov, in his play Ostrovsky gave "the direct answer" to the most important question of the day: "why in our families a woman finds herself in a slave-like situation and why does samodurstvo [petty tyranny] hits her particularly hard."